rngKomorebi/daplis-rtp/README.md

 To start using the package, one can download the whole repo.
-The 'main.py' serves as the main hub for starting the app. "requirements.txt" collects all packages required for this project to run.
-One can create an environment for this project either using conda or install the necessary packages using pip (for creating virtual envonments using pip see [this](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)).
+The 'main.py' serves as the main hub for starting the app. "requirements.txt" lists all packages required for this project to run.
+One can create an environment for this project either using conda or install the necessary packages using pip (for creating virtual environments using pip see [this](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)).

 Using pip: